In Short

-An employment separation certificate is a form that Services Australia issues.
-Indeed, it is up to you as the employer to complete the Services Australia form within 14 days after a request.
-This certificate provides relevant employment information for the terminated employee.
-Furthermore, a completed certificate enables Centrelink to assess and pay income support payments to eligible recipients.
+An employment separation certificate (‘a certificate’) is a form that Services Australia issues.
+This certificate provides relevant employment information for terminated employees.
+Moreover, a properly completed certificate enables Centrelink to accurately assess and provide income support payments to individuals who qualify for assistance.

 - the terminated employee and employer details;